John Stevenson (scriptwriter): Early life

 Stevenson was born in Manchester in 1937.
 He attended the London School of Economics and was originally a newspaper journalist.
 He wrote for the Oldham Evening Chronicle from 1958 to 1964, and then worked as an entertainment journalist and theatre critic for the Daily Mail, based in Manchester.

 Television writing

 Stevenson moved into screenwriting after producer Peter Eckersley showed him a sitcom pilot entitled Her Majesty's Pleasure, and asked him to come up with story ideas.
 Stevenson worked on the show during its run from 1968 to 1969, writing with Leslie Duxbury.
-He continued to write comedy through the 1970s, with his credits including The Last of the Baskets and How's Your Father?
-He co-wrote the popular comedy-drama Brass with Julian Roach in the 1980s and in 1994, the sitcom, Mother's Ruin, starring Roy Barraclough.
+He continued to write comedy through the 1970s, with his credits including The Last of the Baskets, How's Your Father? and Yanks Go Home He co-wrote the popular comedy-drama Brass with Julian Roach in the 1980s and in 1994, the sitcom, Mother's Ruin, starring Roy Barraclough.
 However, this was not a ratings success and only ran for one series.

 In 1976, Stevenson began writing for Coronation Street, where he worked on 447 episodes over the next thirty years.